Let the gift wrapping begin!

 - A fresh sprig of rosemary.
 (Dried rosemary will crack when bending).

 - Floral wire or tape (2 strips cut to approximately 2 inches)

 - Ribbon for the bow (optional)

 - Cut a sprig of rosemary long enough to make the desired size of the wreath. (approximately 7-8 inches)

 - Bend the sprig to form a circle, overlapping ends about an inch.

-- Take the wires and wrap around the ends to secure in place.
+- Take the wires and wrap them around the ends to secure them in place.
 Try to wrap underneath the little leaves to hide the wires.

 - Embellish with a bow (optional)

-- Using a glue gun, apply to gift package.
+- Using a glue gun, apply to a gift package.

 6- Bias Tape Trim with Button